AdamJHowell/JavaLinkUtilization/README.md

 ToDo:
-1. Generate two SNMPInterface class objects for the selected row (one for each walk).
-2. Calculate utilization for the selected row.
-3. Output the utilization to a ListView or other JavaFX text output object.
-4. Calculate other stats for the selected row.
-5. Output those other stats to the ListView or other JavaFX object.
+- Add an option to save the output.
+- Change the ListView to a TableView, and separate the labels and data into their own columns.

 Done:
 Converted ifIndex to an integer.
 Add a handler for selecting a row in the table.
+Generate two SNMPInterface class objects for the selected row (one for each walk).
+Calculate utilization for the selected row.
+Output the utilization to a ListView or other JavaFX text output object.
+The ListView is cleared when the 'Show Interfaces' button is pressed.
+This is useful when new walk files are chosen.
+Added two new buttons, styled with ellipses, that launch FileChooser windows and accept new input files.
+Added the ability for the input files to be in the wrong order.
+My code will use the file with the shorter sysUpTime as the first file.
+Added outbound utilization and total utilization.
+The total value seems to be slightly off.
+I would like to get more SNMP walk files to test this further.
+Added other stats (discards, errors) for the selected row.

 Commit history: